innotrade/enapso-community/README.md

 Authentication is required before the first request is executed.
 In Postman, you first select the environment (Consumer).
 The token returned in the response is automatically stored in an environment variable, and ENAPSO is ready to process the first requests from Postman.

-**The Maintainer environment is available on request by contacting our support team at support@innotrade.com**
+**The Maintainer environment is available on request by contacting our support team at support@innotrade.de**

 ## Additional Resources

 In addition to the API documentation and Postman collection provided in this repository, we have also created a comprehensive wiki to guide you through using the ENAPSO SDK.
 The wiki includes detailed explanations of each microservice, along with step-by-step instructions and screenshots to help you get started quickly and easily.
 Whether you're new to ENAPSO or an experienced developer, the wiki is a valuable resource for a deeper dive into the ENAPSO SDK's features and capabilities.

 Please note that the consumer environment is configured with read-only rights, providing limited functionality of the APIs.
-For extended functionality or access to all the features of the SDK, please email us at support@innotrade.com.
+For extended functionality or access to all the features of the SDK, please email us at support@innotrade.de.
 Our dedicated support team is ready to assist you and help you to utilize the full power of our platform to enhance your applications with knowledge graph technology.
 Also, we are open to hearing all your queries related to the SDK and its usage on local environments and partnership opportunities.